gabrielmicko/CurriculumVitae/README.md

-# Personal website template engine
+# Personal website template engine & pdf generator

 This project will help you to create your personal website very quickly.
 If you want to upload the content you just need to edit the config file based on the example file.
+It also can generate for you a PDF file based on the data.

 ### Technology